 Yes.
-If you’re interested in becoming an owner of one of these elite horses, you’ll simply fill out the “own your own” information box and click “send message.”
+If you’re interested in becoming an owner of one of these elite horses, you’ll simply fill out the “contact us” information box and click “send message.”
 Clinton will then be in contact with you, providing you a packet of information that describes the Performance Horse Program in depth.
 After reading through the packet of information, you’ll be encouraged to contact Clinton if you’re still interested in owning one of his horses.
 At that time, you and Clinton will discuss your goals as a performance horse owner and decide if the partnership is something you’d like to pursue.
 If it is, then Clinton will invite you to the Downunder Horsemanship Ranch or one of the country’s top sales to meet face-to-face and to help you select your new horse.

 If you’re interested in becoming an owner of one of these elite horses, follow the link below – you’ll simply fill out the form and click submit.
 Clinton will then be in contact with you, providing you a packet of information that describes the Performance Horse Program in depth.
 After reading through the packet of information, you’ll be encouraged to contact Clinton if you’re still interested in owning one of his horses.
 At that time, you and Clinton will discuss your goals as a performance horse owner and decide if the partnership is something you’d like to pursue.
 If it is, then Clinton will invite you to the Downunder Horsemanship Ranch or one of the country’s top sales to meet face-to-face and to help you select your new horse.

 During your visit to the ranch or a sale, you’ll spend the entire day with Clinton, meeting each of the available prospects, learning about their bloodlines and why Clinton believes each horse has the ability to fulfill your dreams and his.
 You’ll get to watch the horses in training being worked and will be encouraged to ask questions.